 Taking simple precautionary measures and having a game plan can ensure a smooth move for everyone.
 Breaking your move down into three parts—before, during, and after—will ease the preparation process.
 When considering a move to Hawaii, the most emphasis should be placed on the “before.”

-Hawaii is a rabies-free state, so your pet must have two rabies shots 30 days apart and the last rabies must be completed more than 90 days prior to arrival.
+1. Hawaii is a rabies-free state, so your pet must have two rabies shots 30 days apart and the last rabies must be completed at least 30 days in advance.

-All animals must have a microchip implanted prior to the administration of the rabies blood test.
+2. All animals must have a microchip implanted prior to the administration of the rabies blood test.
 Be sure your veterinarian scans the implanted microchip and gives you proper verification that it works.
-If a pet cannot be identified by scanning their microchip, it will undergo the full 120-day quarantine.
+If a pet cannot be identified by scanning their microchip, it will undergo the full 30-day quarantine.

-It is important to note that due to the minimum amount of time needed to prepare a puppy or kitten to meet the requirements of the 5-Day-or-Less program, a pet will be nearly 10 months of age by the time all preparations are completed.
-Puppies and kittens not able to meet all of the requirements will be quarantined for 120 days.
+It is important to note that due to the minimum amount of time needed to prepare a puppy or kitten to meet the requirements of the 5-Day-or-Less program or direct release program, a pet will be nearly 6 months of age by the time all preparations are completed.
+Puppies and kittens not able to meet all of the requirements will be quarantined for the full amount of time to complete proper testing.

 Be sure to obtain original copies of vaccine documentation, blood test results, original health certificate and fee payments.
-For more information or further clarification, please visit this helpful resource site: Pet Relocation-Hawaii.
+For more information or further clarification, please visit this helpful resource site.

 All ready to fly?
 Many airlines have specific pet programs for flying pets, with specific guidelines regarding breeds, crate sizes and other important information.
 Check with your airline no less than 30 days prior to your travel date to verify all tickets.
 Keep in mind that just like you, your dog will want to have a snack—or two—mid-flight!